dyne/dnscrypt-proxy/README.markdown

 Installation
 ------------

-The daemon is known to work on recent versions of OSX, OpenBSD, Bitrig, NetBSD, Dragonfly BSD, FreeBSD, Linux, iOS (requires a jailbroken device), Android (requires a rooted device), and Windows (requires MingW).
+The daemon is known to work on recent versions of MacOS, OpenBSD, Bitrig, NetBSD, Dragonfly BSD, FreeBSD, Linux, iOS (requires a jailbroken device), Android (requires a rooted device), Windows and more.

 Install [libsodium](https://github.com/jedisct1/libsodium).
 On Linux, don't forget to run `ldconfig` if you installed it from source.